-An investment in the Trust, including through the Wholesale Units which may from time to time be offered under a current version of this PDS, is not guaranteed or otherwise supported by AUFM, AUL, or any member of the Australian Unity Group.
+An investment in the Trust is not guaranteed or otherwise supported by AUFM, AUL, or any member of the Australian Unity Group.
 You should consider this when assessing the suitability of the investment and particular aspects of risk.

 No reliance